mliradelc/ARM-HASS-Addon/README.md

 ![ARM Logo](arm/logo.png)

-My attempt to get Automatic Ripping Machine running on Home Assistant OS Supervised with Intel QSV support.
+My attempt to get Automatic Ripping Machine running on Home Assistant with Intel QSV support.

+**Note:** This addon is still in Alpha phase, **it's not functional yet**.
+You are welcome to participate into the developing of this add-on

 ## Goal